brian-arnold/NgonorrhoeaeLinkageGenomics/README.md

 variable, which is currently set to 1 to speed computation for testing.
 Also, the variable $wd_fa contains the directory containing the FASTA files, which would need to be changed if you want to analyze the other datasets.

+NOTE: some of these analyses may take a bit of memory, certianly more than ~7Gb and perhaps more than ~15Gb.